asynts/writer/Notes/0012_immutable-trees-are-difficult.md

     -   When iterating the tree, I need to keep track of the parent nodes because the child nodes are immutable and thus can not reference their parent nodes.

+-   It may not be the right call to use immutable trees for the layout because this could add a ton of complexity in the converter logic.
+    However, it may be more flexible when more features are added to the engine later on.

 ### Ideas

 -   I could add an additional phase where the object can be mutated freely.